ems-project/maintainers/doc/pull_requests.md

 #### Hotfix Branch
 A `hot/description-of-the-fix` branch is used to patch a broken feature currently in production.

 A hotfix branch MUST be the smallest possible implementation to fix the issue in production.
-And MAY implement a GitHub Issue.

 The pull request MUST target the `master` branch.

 #### Maintain Branch
 A `maintain/description-of-configuration-change` branch is used to change configurations not related to the project in production.
 For example: Travis, Phpunit, ...

-A maintain branch May implement a GitHub Issue.
-But will mostly be used to implement requirements defined by this maintainer repository.
+A maintain branch MUST be used to implement requirements defined by this maintainer repository.

 #### Dependency Branch
 A `dep/description-of-dependency-or-deprecated-cleaning` branch is used to clean dependencies and deprecations in the project.